So you want to write a novel? (CRWR 2009)

 Karen Lord, Redemption in Indigo

-'Sharply observed, hilarious, tender and heartbreaking, Animal People is a portrait of urban life, a meditation on the conflicted nature of human-animal relationships, and a masterpiece of storytelling.
-Filled with shocks of recognition and revelation, it shows a writer of great depth and compassion at work.
-(From the publisher's website.)
+Hilarious, tender and heartbreaking, Animal People is a portrait of urban life, a meditation on the conflicted nature of human-animal relationships, and a masterpiece of storytelling.

 Description